kwea123/VTuber_Unity/README.md

 In this section, I will describe the functionalities implemented and a little about the technology behind.

 ## 1. Head pose estimation
-Using [credit 1](https://github.com/yinguobing/head-pose-estimation) and [credit 2](https://github.com/1adrianb/face-alignment) ,deep learning methods are applied to do the following: face detection and facial landmark detection.
-A face bounding box and the 68-point facial landmark is detected, then I use a PnP algorithm to obtain the head pose (the rotation of the face).
-Finally, kalman filters are applied to the angles to make them smoother.
+Using [credit 1](https://github.com/yinguobing/head-pose-estimation) and [credit 2](https://github.com/1adrianb/face-alignment), deep learning methods are applied to do the following: face detection and facial landmark detection.
+A face bounding box and the 68-point facial landmark is detected, then a PnP algorithm is used to obtain the head pose (the rotation of the face).
+Finally, kalman filters are applied to the pose to make it smoother.

 ## 2. Gaze estimation
 Using [credit 3](https://github.com/antoinelame/GazeTracking)